Former UW QB Jake Haener: ‘I love the game and want to try to get on the field somewhere’

 “It was pretty tough,” he said of the public response following that play.
 “You get a lot of things after the game and you try to not pay attention to it.
 Stuff is popping up on your phone — messages that aren’t the best mentally to deal with, because I was a 19-year-old kid at the time trying to deal with it and really experience college football for the first time.

 “You’ve got to deal with it.
-It’s part of it, and it was a really good learning experience and I think it’s going to help me for the rest of my career moving forward at the next school, because it’s valuable.”
+It’s part of it, and it was a really good learning experience, and I think it’s going to help me for the rest of my career moving forward at the next school, because it’s valuable.”

-That was the underlying theme of Haener’s radio appearance on Monday — not the vitriol, scorn or bitterness that some may have expected.
+That was the underlying theme of Haener’s radio appearance Monday — not the vitriol, scorn or bitterness that some may have expected.

-Even amidst the uncertainty, there was gratitude, appreciation and excitement.
+Even amid the uncertainty, there was gratitude, appreciation and excitement.

 Haener lost a quarterback competition, and gained some perspective along the way.